joakimk/devbox-tools/README.md

     - Rename support/Vagrantfile to support/Vagrantfile.template (or .erb? and use templating where needed)
 - Cleanup
   - [x] Remove offline support for now (seems to add lots of complexity and have little value)
+  - [ ] See if replacing mruby with regular ruby is practical.
+Would simplify a few things.
   - [ ] Make all tests pass again

 **High level roadmap: 1.0: public release**